dwyl/learn-elm/tutorials/elm-ui/README.md

 This is a _good_ thing, because it means all `elm` programs are consistent.
-You won't see the `main` function of a program being named `app` or `myfunc` which means there are fewer changes of confusion for beginners.
+You won't see the `main` function of a program being named `app` or `myfunc` which means there are fewer chances of confusion for beginners.